 Teaching & advising

-Graduate instruction with hands-on advising
+Graduate instruction and advising

 Core teaching includes BIOS 667 (longitudinal modeling) and BIOS 735 (statistical computing), complemented by advising, office hours, and workshops for Gillings and Lineberger students.